AuxStudio/react-native-boiler-plate/SETUP_GUIDE.md

 #### react-native-image-picker

-If link command did not work in android step, link manually:
+If link command did not work in android setup, link manually:

+* Drag **./node_modules/react-native-image-picker/ios/\*.workspace** (TODO: filename) into XCode project.
-* Drag node*modules/react-native-image-picker/ios/*.workspace into iOS project in Xcode and add libRNX.a to Link Binary ...
+* Add libRNX.a (TODO: filename) to Link Binary with Libraries.
-* For iOS 10+, Add the NSPhotoLibraryUsageDescription, NSCameraUsageDescription, and NSMicrophoneUsageDescription (if allowing video) keys to your Info.plist with strings describing why your app needs these permissions.
+* For iOS 10+, add the NSPhotoLibraryUsageDescription, NSCameraUsageDescription, and NSMicrophoneUsageDescription (if allowing video) keys to your Info.plist with strings describing why your app needs these permissions.
 Note: You will get a SIGABRT crash if you don't complete this step

 #### react-native-image-resizer

-react-native link react-native-image-resizer (unless done in android setup) _Sometimes this does not work, in this case:
+If link command did not work in android setup, link manually:

+* Drag **./node_modules/react-native-image-resizer/ios/\*.workspace** (TODO: filename) into XCode project.
-Drag node_modules/react-native-image-resizer/ios/_.workspace into iOS project in Xcode and add libRNX.a to Link Binary ...
+* Add libRNX.a (TODO: filename) to Link Binary with Libraries.

 #### react-native-fs

-TODO: Not necessary in RN 0.54.
+_NOTE: This package is only necessary for RN versions < 0.54._

 No extra steps necessary (linked in Android setup).

 ## 8. Set SDK version

 Android only.

-In **./android/app/build.gradle**:
+In **./android/app/build.gradle** (in TODO: what object):

 ```
 android.compileSdkVersion: 25